Let our experience work for you

 1. A draft proposal with all the completed sections as previously agreed on

-2. A telephone or Skype debriefing
+2. A debriefing call

 3. A second proposal draft document (if agreed)

-- (Does the proposal make sense?
+- Does the proposal make sense?

 - Is it in alignment with the country/donor/sector policies and programs?